Resurgam

-Resurgam (Latin: "I shall rise again") is an early Victorian submarine and its prototype, designed and built in Britain by Reverend George Garrett.
+Resurgam (Latin: "I shall rise again") is an early submarine from the Victorian era and its prototype, designed and built in Britain by Reverend George Garrett.
 She was intended as a weapon to penetrate the chain netting placed around ship hulls to defend against attack by torpedo vessels.

 Resurgam I

-The first Resurgam, built in 1878, was a 14 ft (5 m), hand-powered, one-man vessel nicknamed "the curate's egg" because of her shape.
+The first Resurgam, built in 1878-79, was a 14 ft (5 m), hand-powered, one-man vessel nicknamed "the curate's egg" because of her shape.
 She was a one-third size prototype for Garrett's design.

 Resurgam II

 Construction

 The second Resurgam was built by Cochran & Co. at Birkenhead and launched on 26 November 1879.
 Her construction was of iron plates fastened to iron frames, with the central section of the vessel clad with wood secured by iron straps.
 As built, she was 45 ft long by 10 ft in diameter, weighed 30 LT, and had a crew of three.
 She was powered by a closed-cycle steam engine originally patented in 1872 by the American engineer Emile Lamm, which provided enough steam to turn the single propeller for up to four hours.
 She was designed to have positive buoyancy, and diving was controlled by a pair of hydroplanes amidships.
 At the time she cost £1,538.

 After successful trials in the East Float at Wallasey, it was planned that Resurgam should make her way under her own power from Birkenhead to Portsmouth for a demonstration to the Royal Navy.